huanyushi/huanyushi.github.io/_posts/2024/2024-05-27-wick-theorem.md

 ---
 Preceding posts defined the single particle Green's function and exhibited its relation to observable properties.
 However, we still do not know how to calculate $G$ for nontrivial physical system.
 As our general method of attack, we shall evaluate the Green's function with perturbation theory.
 This procedure is most easily carried out in the interaction picture, where the various terms can be enumerated with a theorem of Wick.
 We will derive **Wick's theorem** in this post which is very useful with Feynman diagram in **perturbation theory**.

-## 1. The single particle Green's function in the interaction picture
+## 1. Green's function in the interaction picture
 In previous post, we defined the single particle Green's function in Heisenberg picture,

 $$